 Truck accidents are often caused by factors such as driver fatigue, distracted driving, improper maintenance, and overloaded or improperly secured cargo.
 The Federal Motor Carrier Safety Regulations can provide powerful evidence in a Houston truck accident lawsuit.
 For example, if hazardous material is being hauled, the safety rules are enhanced.

 A deep knowledge of safety regulations and how to get the evidence needed to win the case is required for 18-wheeler crash litigation.
-Many truck accidents we investigate could have been prevented if the driver or company followed the safety regulations.
+Many truck accidents we investigated could have been prevented if the driver or company had followed the safety regulations.

 On the other hand, car wrecks are typically caused by factors such as speeding, driver inexperience, drunk driving, and failure to obey traffic signals.
 Car wreck cases do not require special expertise from the law firm.